TrDA-hab/Projects/I2C multi display/README.md

  - You can connect a maximum of 3 I2C displays.
  - You can only send information to one display currently active (including the corresponding relay).
  - The display backlight can only be controlled on the active display.
 The inactive display saves the display subgrid state.
+ - **Caution: Displays must be initialized every time the ESP8266 is powered off/on.**

 ## 1. I2C multi display (minimal cofiguration).
 ![](https://raw.githubusercontent.com/TrDA-hab/Projects/master/I2C%20multi%20display/4161.jpg)